ISISComputingGroup/ibex_developers_manual/Datastreaming---File-writing.md

 Caused by: org.apache.kafka.common.errors.RecordTooLargeException: The message is 3146528 bytes when serialized which is larger than the maximum request size you have configured with the max.request.size configuration.
 ```
 The `combine-runinfo` was updated to use bytes rather than strings, however this did not solve the message size issue.
-After this it was decided that as we were going to use a python script to modify the runinfo messages anyway to contain sample environment data and so on we may as well just forward the modified runinfo messages directly into `ALL_runInfo` instead.
+After this it was decided that as we were going to use a python script to modify the runinfo messages anyway to contain sample environment data and so on we may as well just forward the modified run info messages directly into `ALL_runInfo` instead.

 ## Adding ISIS data to the filewriter configuration
 To add static data to the filewriter configuration without directly modifying the ICP's output to the `runInfo` topics a script will be used.
 Things like instrument name and other fields that do not change between instruments can be added here but there are a few gaps that will need to be streamed: